According to a recent survey by Bankrate, Americans are getting a little bit better at saving money.

-The first thought is that maybe people just simply aren’t making enough money to be able to save — but that’s not it.
-Regardless of your income, while it may be difficult, there are always ways to reduce costs in order to put money away into savings.
+Regardless of your income, there are always ways to reduce costs in order to put money away into savings.

-The real problem is the psychological barrier — Americans are prioritizing present needs and wants over future needs, which is understandable, since no one expects an emergency to come up and retirement often seems so far away that many assume there will always be more time to save later.
+One big problem many people face is the psychological barrier — prioritizing present needs and wants over future needs — no one expects an emergency to come up, so it’s easy to assume that there will always be more time to save later.

 But this is a really bad mindset to have, for two reasons.
 First, time is money.
 The earlier you save, the more time your money has to grow.
 So even if you save a lot of money down the road, it still won’t be worth as much as the money you save now.